 Featuring 100 acres of beautiful sculptures and rich history, this cemetery near downtown Orlando serves as the final resting place for the city’s most notable historic figures.
 It also hosts The Moonlight Walking Tour on select nights throughout the year.
 Attendees are invited on a 4-mile stroll through the cemetery, which is particularly atmospheric after dark.
 Tickets are free but require advance reservations.

 Holocaust Memorial Resource & Education Center of Florida

-Located in Maitland, about 25 minutes north of downtown Orlando, this facility presents a historical overview of the Holocaust and serves as a memorial to the victims.
+Located in Maitland, about 25 minutes north of downtown Orlando, the Holocaust Memorial Resource & Education Center of Florida presents a historical overview of the Holocaust and serves as a memorial to the victims.
 The display consists of 12 sections, each focusing on a major theme from the Holocaust with photographs, text, artifacts, art, short films and local survivor testimonies.